code0monkey1/flight-entries-react-typescript/README.md

 # React Typescript Frontend of Flight Diaries ( Connected to the Flight Diaries Typescript Backend )

-> You don't need to validate everything , like you did in the backend
+> You don't need to validate everything before posting to the backend , from the frontend  , like you did in the backend
+>
 > Basic type checks would do .

 _The only check needed was to make sure that the NewEntry object has `Weather` and `Visibility` values_